simon622/mqtt-tree/README.md

 Typical use would be to index your client session subscriptions using this tree for exceptionally fast lookup of subscriptions in high load environments.
 Modifications and Reads are entirely synchronized and can be performed without external synchronization.

+## Storage
+The tree uses a Tries algorithm internally (prefix tree), where each level of the tree is a normalized path segment.
+Thus a million subscriptions to the same topic path would only result in that topic path being stored once.
+Branch nodes along the path will diverge where new path segments are added.
+Therefore search performance and modification performance are a function of the number of levels of the tree traversed.

+Memberships to a given leaf node (subscriptions) are purposefully arbitrary types, allowing the calling code to specify their own member types.
+The stipulation is that members are maintained in a HashSet, therefore ***the equals and hashCode methods of any chosen member type should be consistent***.

 ## Example Usage